jessstringham/blog/2018-01-09-bayesian-linreg-posterior.md

 layout: post
 mathjax: true
 location: Oregon
+learning_alert: True
 ---

 Now I have [priors on the weights]({% post_url 2018-01-03-bayesian-linreg %}) and [observations]({% post_url 2018-01-08-bayesian-linreg-sample %}).
 In this post, I'll show a formula for finding the posterior on the weights, and show one plot using it.
-The next post will have more plots.
+The [next post]({% post_url 2018-01-10-bayesian-linreg-plots %}) will have more plots.

-Our goal is to find the distribution of the weights given the data.
+My goal is to find the distribution of the weights given the data.
 This is given by

 $$p(\mathbf w | \mathcal D) = \frac{p(\mathcal D | \mathbf w)p(\mathbf w)}{p(\mathcal D)}.$$